A plague-era gravedigger, a flaming man and a harlot wander the same area of Prague.

 But with her outfit — compared to the yoga pants, cutoff shorts and skimpy tanktops worn by even nice girls of today — no policeman ever thinks that she might be trying to solicit.
 So it is unlikely any warning will come soon, and she will continue to stand and wait.

-The final legend for Na Poříčí is that there is a lost treasure buried in a coffin somewhere in St Peter’s Church or its grounds and a yellow fairy light sometimes appears above it.
+The next legend for Na Poříčí is that there is a lost treasure buried in a coffin somewhere in St Peter’s Church or its grounds and a yellow fairy light sometimes appears above it.
 The cemetery has long been abolished, and no fortune was ever found as new buildings rose up.
 Perhaps it is in a vault in the crypt to this day, but as the crypt is never open the odds of finding it are slim.

 St Peter’s Church at Na Poříčí Street has a history going back to at least 1178, when a smaller church stood on the same site.
 The current building dates from the 14th and 15th centuries.
 It began as Romanesque structure, was changed to Gothic and later to Baroque.
 In the late 19th century by Josef Mocker, one of the architects who also completed St Vitus’ Cathedral, returned it to the Gothic style.
 A final renovation took place in 1913–14.
 The church was affected by widespread fires in 1653 and 1659.

 The detached belfry, with three bells, has a stone with a Latin inscription saying: “The Commoners of St Peter’s Church at Poříčí built this tower at their own expense and for their grateful descendants in 1598.”
-The top of this belfry has an onion dome and with four clocks.
+The top of this belfry has an onion dome with four clocks.

 Plagues were quite common in European cities due to poor sanitation.
 Aside from the Black Death, there were constant outbreaks of cholera and typhus.
 So finding a date for any story that vaguely refers to plague is rather difficult without further information.